Rmiddaugh10/cs-degree-program/README.md

 - Harvard's CS50 courses
 - Various specialized cybersecurity training resources

+The curriculum has been enhanced with additional high-quality resources, including:

+- MIT's Structure and Interpretation of Computer Programs
+- UC Berkeley's Great Ideas in Computer Architecture
+- Nand2Tetris complete course materials
+- Additional mathematics resources (Linear Algebra, Discrete Mathematics)
+- Computer networking materials from Stanford
+- Database systems from Berkeley
+- Distributed systems lectures and reading materials

+All of these resources are free and have been integrated into the appropriate sections in the comprehensive course outline.

 ## License

 All personal notes and implementations are shared under [MIT License](LICENSE).
 Referenced materials retain their original licenses.